josecastillo/r-ainbow-flags/readme.markdown

 Also, our implementation is lazy and doesn't support text + flags, it's just one or the other.
 As such, enabling "user can edit?" is discouraged.

+Blended flags were designed by reddit user WTFcannuck; thanks so much!

 If you have any questions or issues, message joeycastillo on reddit.